 iOS and Android

-^ The qualifying period begins the first calendar day of the month and ends at close of business on the last business day of the month.
+² The Qualifying Period begins on the first calendar day of the month and ends at close of business (4:25 pm MST/ 3:25 pm MDT) on the last business day of the month.
+Your eligibility is determined separately each month.

 Varo Bank Review